Jernskegg/ci-portfolio-project-1/README.md

    ### Fixed Navigation bar

+   The page has a navigation bar that is sticky and will always stay on top of the page.
+   This is also where the user can select between four different options to navigate through the webpage.

    ### footer

+   the page offers a footer containing social links.

    ### news feeds

+   The news page contains a news feed where the user would be able to see upcoming and old news.

    ### contact form on contact page

+   The contact page contains a form where the user can input their user details and then send it using the button.

    ### application form on career page

+   The career page contains a form where the user can input their user details and then send it using the button.

 # Future Features

-   interactive news feed
+## interactive news feed

+Zoom-in feature when you hover your mouse over the specified news tile.
-   Slideshow gallery
+## Slideshow gallery

+A gallery to show of work

-   subscription for news feed
+## subscription for news feed

+a form and a submit button where users opt-in for email updates of the news.

-   add files to career application
+## add files to career application

+A file upload system so the user will be able to send a CV with the application for work.

-   4k support
+## full 4k support
+add more features to suit a full 4k screen.

+## Games section

 # Typography and Color Scheme